Should I Become a Security Specialist?

-Security specialists are often management-level security professionals who might work for government agencies, like the armed forces branches, the Department of Homeland Security, or private industries interested in protecting their intellectual or physical property.
-This work is often routine and predictable, but may turn dangerous in the event of altercations or use of weapons.
+Security specialists are often management-level security professionals who might work for government agencies, like the armed forces branches, the Department of Homeland Security, or private industries interested in protecting intellectual or physical property.
+This work is often routine and predictable but may turn dangerous in the event of altercations or the use of weapons.

 |Experience||At least one year of specialized experience|

 |Key Skills||Communication, decision-making, observation, honesty, physical strength, ability to pass a drug test and possibly obtain security clearance|

 Sources: U.S. Bureau of Labor Statistics, job postings (December 2012), *Salary.com (2020)

 What steps do I need to take to be a security specialist?

 Step one is to complete a bachelor's degree in criminal justice.
 A bachelor's degree in criminal justice prepares graduates for a wide range of careers and provides preparation for students wishing to pursue the more advanced degrees required for management-level careers in security.
 A bachelor's degree in criminal justice can be completed in four years, and some courses may include ethics, criminal law, punishment and rehabilitation in America, criminal procedure, and criminal investigation.